mefengl/vscode-copy-folder-content/README.md

 1. Open the Explorer panel in VSCode.
 2. Right-click on desired folder.
 3. Select your preferred copying option.
+   - If you select "Copy Folder Content With Prompt", you will be asked to enter a prompt that will be added at the beginning and end of the copied content.
 4. Your clipboard is now loaded with the content!

 ## Contributing 🤝